 As we said earlier, the Western Marxist theorists more or less successfully integrated into capitalist society.
-As a result, Marxist theory completely moves to universities and even Korsch and Lukács became professors13 not to mention the younger generation of Marxist professors - Henri Lefebvre, Herbert Marcuse, Galvano Della Volpe, Theodor Adorno, Lucio Colletti, and Louis Althusser and others.
+As a result, Marxist theory completely moves to universities and even Korsch and Lukács became professors not to mention the younger generation of Marxist professors - Henri Lefebvre, Herbert Marcuse, Galvano Della Volpe, Theodor Adorno, Lucio Colletti, and Louis Althusser and others.
 Thus, a distinctive feature of the whole Western Marxist tradition after the 1930s and especially after WWII from Lukács to Althusser and from Korsch to Colletti was an overwhelming domination of professional philosophers (Anderson 1976; see also Adamson 1980: 186).
 That was a different situation in comparison with previous epochs when Marxists (although this made them a kind of sectarians) would treat university professors with some scorn.
 As a result, the language of the majority or even of all Western Marxists became too complicated for understanding and overloaded with specific terms, while the subject matter became too narrow.
-14 'Method as impotence, art as consolation, pessimism as quiescence' - these are the characteristics of the Western after-war Marxism (Anderson 1976: 93).
+'Method as impotence, art as consolation, pessimism as quiescence' - these are the characteristics of the Western after-war Marxism (Anderson 1976: 93).
 There was also observed a synthesis between Marxism and non-Marxist ideas (including Freudism) as in works by Adorno, Marcuse, Althusser, Sartre and many others.
 But the synthesis did not bring any significant effect unlike in the opposite case - when Marxist ideas were employed by a number of non-Marxist researchers (see the last Section of the present paper).

 The Western Marxists' approach differed so much from traditional Marxism that not without reason Aron would call it 'Marxismes imaginaires' (Aron 1970) while some others, like Frederic Jameson (1996) denoted it as post-Marxism.
 Historical materialism in Western Marxism lost its relevance and hardly anyone would deal with it - mostly those were representatives of the Marxist old guard who were alive and continued to work in the period under study.
-But we repeat
+But let us repeat that between the 1940s and 1960s the Western Marxist' contribution to creation of original economic, political, and historiosophic theory was negligible (Anderson 1976).